 Strawberry Cheesecake Recipe

 My strawberry cheesecake is a heavenly combination of a buttery graham cracker crust, creamy, rich filling, and sweet strawberry topping!
-If you have ever tried the Cheesecake Factory Strawberry Cheesecake and fell in love with that sophisticated dessert, using my recipe, you will make a better version at home.
+If you have ever tried The Cheesecake Factory’s Strawberry Cheesecake and fell in love with that sophisticated dessert, you can make a better version at home using my foolproof recipe.

 My loyal readers know that I am a huge fan of cheesecakes and have a vast collection on my blog.
 If you like my Original Cheesecake recipe, I am absolutely sure you will fall in love with the strawberry version.
 It is the perfect combination of sweet and tangy flavors.
-Also, this is one of the easiest and most stunning desserts you can make.
+Also, this is one of the easiest and most stunning desserts you can make, ideal for a special celebration, but also easy enough to surprise your family with a good dessert on a weeknight.

 Why you’ll love this recipe: